Families of Military Officers Detained Over Alleged Coup Plot Break Silence, Speak

 "If not for anything, the children of some of them are still young.
 Please forgive us.
 We believe they must have learnt their lessons."

-Security expert calls for fair trial
+Alleged coup: Security expert demands fair trial

-Security expert Abdullahi Garba was reported to have called for an open and fair trial of the detained officers.
 He warned that failure to conduct a transparent process could be seen as victimisation, especially as most of the officers hailed from one part of the country.

 “We are the people who partook in the takeover machine of that government in Kaduna.
-I was an army Captain then.
+I was an army captain then.

 Read also